felix-schindler/Router/README.md

 - Dependency-free
 - MVC
-- No Models included, use PDO with the [Query class](/Backend/Core/Data/Query.php)
+- No Models included, but you use PDO with the [Query class](/Backend/Core/Data/Query.php)
-- Use readable urls like "/u/:user" instead of things like "user.php?name="
+- Easy to use readable URLs like "/u/:name" instead of things like "user.php?name="

 ## Getting started